Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 The NPR host jumps in to make sure nobody thinks she's agreeing with me.

-Heidi Moore, well, of course not.
+Heidi Moore said, well, of course not.

-I mean, who in the world would have to draw the distinction here?
+I mean, who in the world?

 Here is Chris Jenner, the mother of the Kardashians.

-And she is fit to be tied, fires back at Obama for criticizing Kim and Kanye's lifestyle.
+Fires back at Obama for criticizing Kim and Kanye's lifestyle.

-This is on her syndicated TV show Chris.
+This is on her syndicated TV show, Chris.

 The Kardashian mother has a show.